sifaka-ai/sifaka/docs/VISION.md

 - **Unified storage architecture** across Redis and other backends
 - **Cross-process data sharing** for distributed applications
 - **Future-proof integration** with emerging AI infrastructure

-> **⚠️ Current Status**: MCP storage integration is currently experiencing issues and is our highest priority to fix.
-We're actively working on restoring Redis backends via MCP.
-For production use, we recommend Memory or File storage until MCP integration is restored.

 ### Academic Rigor in Production
 Sifaka bridges the gap between research and production by: